-He has experience working with companies in a variety of industries, including food/beverage, industrial manufacturing, consumer products, energy, healthcare, automotive and technology.
+He has experience working with companies across a variety of industries, including food/beverage, industrial manufacturing, consumer products, energy, healthcare, automotive and technology.
 Jon also has experience working with public and private multinational companies, including companies headquartered, domiciled or listed in Australia, Canada and Europe.

 Jon received a Bachelor of Arts degree in Psychology from Purdue University, a Master of Arts degree in Industrial/Organizational Psychology from Roosevelt University, a Graduate Finance Certificate from Southern Methodist University’s Cox School of Business and has been a Certified Executive Compensation Professional (CECP) as designated by WorldatWork.